Where: Series of webinars

 What: Call for action

-This Call to Action will involve specialists from industry, research, academia, and regional and international partners.
+FAO and OIE call on countries and partners to join forces against this deadly pig disease.
+This Call to Action will involve specialists from national Veterinary Services, industry, research, academia, and regional and international partners.

 OBJECTIVES OF THE WEBINAR

 - Review existing and recently developed tools, mechanisms and practices to address the introduction and spread of ASF.